yandex-cloud/terraform-provider-yandex/docs/resources/mdb_postgresql_cluster_v2.md

   - `pooler_config` [Block].
 Configuration of the connection pooler.
     - `pool_discard` (Bool).
 Setting pool_discard parameter in Odyssey.
     - `pooling_mode` (String).
 Mode that the connection pooler is working in.
 See descriptions of all modes in the [documentation for Odyssey](https://github.com/yandex/odyssey/blob/master/documentation/configuration.md#pool-string.)
+  - `connection_manager` [Block].
+Connection Manager integration settings.
+If the block is omitted, the API enables the integration by default for newly created clusters.
+Disabling the integration after the cluster is created is not supported.
+    - `enabled` (Bool).
+Indicates whether Connection Manager integration is enabled.
+Set to `true` to enable the integration.
+If omitted, the API enables the integration by default for newly created clusters.
+Disabling the integration after the cluster is created is not supported.
+    - `connections_folder_id` (String).
+ID of the folder where connections for the cluster are created.
+Defaults to the cluster's folder if not specified.
+    - `secrets_folder_id` (String).
+ID of the folder where connection secrets are created.
+Defaults to the cluster's folder if not specified.
   - `postgresql_config` (Map Of String).
 PostgreSQL cluster configuration.
 For detailed information specific to your PostgreSQL version, please refer to the [API proto specifications](https://github.com/yandex-cloud/cloudapi/tree/master/yandex/cloud/mdb/postgresql/v1/config).
   - `version` (**Required**)(String).
 Version of the PostgreSQL cluster.
   - `resources` [Block].
 Resources allocated to hosts of the PostgreSQL cluster.